moodle-an-hochschulen/moodle-tool_redis/README.md

 Credits
 -------

-This Moodle plugin is only a simple wrapper for the Redis Stats management GUI by Helmut K. C. Tessarek.
+This Moodle plugin is only a simple wrapper for the Valkey Stats management GUI by Helmut K. C. Tessarek.
-Helmut owns all copyrights for Redis Stats and maintains this tool on https://github.com/tessus/redis-stats.
+Helmut owns all copyrights for Valkey Stats and maintains this tool on https://github.com/tessus/valkey-stats.